BradJones-3/Old-School-Runescape/README.md

 **Current Players**
 1. As a current player, I want to be able to find the social links to keep up with any news.
 2. As a current player, I want to find out about any new upcoming releases.
-3. As a current player, I want to find any videos/pictures from past and future updates.
+3. As a current player, I want to find any information to help me return to the game.

 **Returning Players**
 1. As a returning player, I want to navigate to information about updates I have missed.